practicalmeteor/spacejam/README.md

 The following options are specific to spacejam:

-    --app <directory>             The directory of your meteor app (default is '.').

     --log-level <level>           spacejam log level.
 One of TRACE|DEBUG|INFO|WARN|ERROR.

     --root-url <url>              The meteor app ROOT_URL